About this course

 Overview of Weekly Classes

 Acting classes in term 1 will introduce basic Stanislavskian principles through practical ‘Studio’ exercises that ask students initially to engage imaginatively and responsively without reference to a text.
 We will focus on a deepening understanding of self and observation of others through improvisations based in 'living truthfully within given circumstances.'
 Students will participate in exercises designed to encourage them to trust their impulses and develop their psycho-physical technique.
-From here they will move to an exploration of character, developing versatility in terms of physical and vocal characterization and applying key actors' questions to text.
-This will lead to a full time, scene study project, culminating in a sharing of work.
+From here they will move to an exploration of character, developing versatility in terms of physical and vocal characterisation and applying key actors' questions to text.
+This will lead to the intensive scene study project, culminating in a sharing of work.
 In the second term this work will be further enhanced through the introduction of classical texts and an intensive three-week rehearsal period of a Shakespeare play, which will be performed in one of our studios.

 Your voice is an important tool as an actor and its care and development is a life-long pursuit.
 During the course you will investigate elements of the vocal progression characteristic of conservatoire and drama school voice training.
 You will be introduced to the fundamentals of release, alignment, breath, resonance, articulation, and text.
 This will serve as a good basis on which to build your self-awareness, improve your vocal and acting technique and to develop your expectations and curiosity for further voice training.
 You will explore acting through song as part of an ensemble in term one and in term two you will focus on individual songs working towards the development of material suitable for an audition portfolio.
 Students will be encouraged to research new material and to create their own personal vocal warm-up.

 The focus of movement classes is on self-awareness, physical freedom and an understanding of the body as the physical and creative instrument of the actor.